about

 observatoire international sur les impacts sociétaux de l’IA et du numérique (obvia)

-philosophy of technology, philosophy of artificial intelligence, epistemology, phenomenology, immersive technologies, cognition, embodiment, perception, normativity, individuation, human-technology relations
+philosophy of technology, philosophy of mind, phenomenology, metaphysics, immersive technologies, extended consciousness, 4e cognition, embodiment, perception, subjectivity, individuation, human-technology relations